BigBigDoudou/otoroshi/README.md

 Otoroshis are legendary creatures in Japanese folklore and mythology.
 They act as guardian of holy temples.

-The `otoroshi` gem helps you defining and validating class properties.
+The `otoroshi` gem helps you defining class properties.

 See [an example of refactor](#refactor-example) with Otoroshi.